Azure/app-service-linux-docs/WordPress/wordpress_migration_linux_appservices.md

     ````
 4. Now upload the new contents of **wp-content** folder using the File Manager.
 Click on the label that says '**Drag a File/Folder here to upload, or click to select one**'.
 Please note that if you are not able to upload everything at once, then you can try dividing your upload into multiple smaller ones.

+5. You can either point your WordPress to [use an existing MySQL database](./using_an_existing_mysql_database.md), or use the steps below to migrate the content to the new database server created by the WordPress on Linux App Services offering.

-5. Import the SQL file downloaded from the source database into the database of your newly created WordPress site.
+6. If you chose to migrate the database, import the SQL file downloaded from the source database into the database of your newly created WordPress site.
 You can do it via the PhpMyAdmin dashboard available at **\<sitename\>.azurewebsites.net/phpmyadmin**.
 Please note that if you are unable to one single large SQL file, please try to break it into multiple smaller parts and try uploading.
 Steps to import the database through phpmyadmin are described [here](https://docs.phpmyadmin.net/en/latest/import_export.html#import).

-6. Launch the Azure Portal and navigate to your **App Service -> Configuration** blade.
+7. Launch the Azure Portal and navigate to your **App Service -> Configuration** blade.
 Update the database name in the **Application Settings** of App Service and save it.
 This will restart your App and the new changes will get reflected.

     |    Application Setting Name    | Update Required?                         |
     |--------------------------------|------------------------------------------|